zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 and modify the path according to the setup of your machine.

-## Input
+## Input / Output
-- `filePath`: Path to the input PDF file.
-Modify this variable to point to your input PDF file.
+- Input : `filePath` variable points to your input PDF file.

-## Output
-- PDF File: A new PDF file with searchable text generated from the OCR results.
-- Text file: A text file containing the extracted Arabic text for each page.
+- Output : A new PDF file with searchable text generated from the OCR results and a text file containing the extracted Arabic text for each page.

 ## Usage
 1. Install the required libraries from `requirements.txt`.